Research Safety for Pregnant Workers

 Biological hazards present in your laboratory are listed comprehensively in your lab’s Biological Use Authorization and on the laboratory door card.
 If you are unsure whether a listed agent is a fetal pathogen, contact the EH&S Biosafety Division to help you identify hazards related to the agents in your laboratory.

-HAVE BIOHAZARD questions?
+HAVE BIOHAZARD QUESTIONS?

-How can I assess radiation hazards that may harm my baby?
+Step 3: How can I assess radiation hazards that may harm my baby?